LeoGH02/ALM-CLothes-Leonardo/README.md

 ## Introduction
 Welcome to the repository of ALM Clothes, our e-commerce project!
 This web application is designed to offer a smooth and secure online shopping experience for fashion enthusiasts.
 ALM Clothes features a wide range of clothing items, complete with real product images to enhance the shopping experience.
-This project was developed as part of a university exam, showcasing our skills in web development and e-commerce implementation.
+This project was developed as part of a university exam.

 ## Real Product Images Usage Notice
 Within the ALM Clothes platform, we have incorporated images of real products.
 These images are integral to providing a realistic and engaging user experience.
 However, it is important to note the following considerations: